bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 }
 ```

+{% callout(type="info") %}
+Bevy queries let you update massive amounts of game data in a tight, cache-friendly loop.

-In the database model, a query is a lot like a [SQL `SELECT` statement](https://www.w3schools.com/sql/sql_select.asp): `SELECT Color, Location from World`
+Going back to our database analogy, a query is a lot like a [SQL `SELECT` statement](https://www.w3schools.com/sql/sql_select.asp): `SELECT Color, Location from World`
+{% end %}

-Queries have more functionality than just this.
+Queries have a lot more functionality than what's shown here.
 You can also request optional components for `OR` semantics, add query filters, and much more!
 Queries are covered in more detail in the [Queries](../../storing-data/queries) chapter.